 Words create worlds.
 Yes, your words.
-Much like God, who created everyone and everything with words, you also have the power to create with yours.
-The world you trod around in right now is the by-product of the words you tell yourself and the ones others tell you.
+Much like God, who created everything with words, you also have the power to create with yours.
+Your world, in fact, is a by-product of the words you tell yourself and the ones others tell you.
 Of course, only one physical world exists.
 But not everyone sees the same world.
 The world Jesus saw was radically different than the Pharisees, for example.
 Hitler’s world was radically different than Martin Luther King’s.

 The same is true for you and me.
 We have the power to create the world we see with our words.
-We have the power to create the world other people see with our words.
+We have the power to create the world other people see as well.

-Like a great picture, your words create a portrait of your world.
+Like a great video or picture, your words frame your world.
 The same can be said of the words you allow into your heart and mind.

 As a parent, I think about the world I frame for my kids.
 Is it one of hope and love?
 What about the picture I frame of God?
 Are my words communicating that God is for them, that he loves them not because of what they do but who they are?
 Because if you’re a parent, you can be sure of this.
 Your children are listening.
 Even when you think they aren’t.

 Jesus says your words flow from your heart.
-Your words reveal your character, that’s how I interpret his words.
-If you think about it, you know his words are true.
+Your words reveal your character.

 When I look back on different seasons in my life, the proof is in the pudding (whatever that means).
 In my early-to-mid 20s, most of my conversations were about sports and climbing the ladder.
-Vanity, in other words.
+Vanity, that’s what they were.

 If you took inventory of your words, what would they say is most important in your life?